ohthehugemanatee/db-to-ynab-golang/README.md

 * The token is kept in memory only; when you restart the application you will need to authenticate again.
 * This application will duplicate transactions imported through other methods, eg CSV import or other tools.

+## To Develop

+This project is configured with [a dev container for VSCode](https://code.visualstudio.com/docs/remote/containers).
+If you have VSCode with the [Remote - Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers), your IDE will prompt you to open in the container.
+That should have everything you need to get running.
+You can set the required environment variables in a local `.devcontainer/.env` file.

+Issues and PRs are welcome!

 ## Current status

 ### Working